sahilkhose/sahilkhose.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-Hello, I'm a first-year [MSCS](https://www.cc.gatech.edu/degree-programs/master-science-computer-science) student at [Georgia Tech](https://www.gatech.edu/).
-I completed my BTech from [MIT, Manipal](https://manipal.edu/mit.html).
+Hello, I'm a first-year MSCS student at **Georgia Tech** specializing in Machine Learning.
+I am working under the supervision of [Prof. Judy Hoffman](https://faculty.cc.gatech.edu/~judy/) at the Hoffman Lab exploring methods to assess synthetic to real generalization of vision modules for aerial imagery.
+I am also working at the [Neural Data Science Lab (NerDS)](https://dyerlab.gatech.edu/people/lab-students/) under [Prof. Eva Dyer](https://dyerlab.gatech.edu/people/pi-profile/) on domain generalization by utilizing sample-to-sample relationships.
+I earned my BTech in CS in 2022 from [MIT Manipal, India](https://manipal.edu/mit.html).
 <br>

-My research interests are in the field of Computer Vision, NLP, Semi/Self-supervised Learning, Zero-Shot Learning, Domain Adaptation, and Continual Learning.
-Solving deep learning problems using a limited (ideally zero) amount of data is what piques my interest.
+I conducted my undergraduate thesis at the Aritificial Intelligence and Robotics Lab (AIRL), IISc Bangalore mentored by [Dr. Suresh Sundaram](https://iiscprofiles.irins.org/profile/99109) and [Dr. Chandan Gautam](https://chandan-iiti.github.io/).
+I have also conducted research under [Dr. Harish Kumar J. R.](https://manipal.edu/mit/department-faculty/faculty-list/harish-kumar-j-r.html) at MIT, Manipal.
+During my undergrad, I have had the fortune to be a part of highly self-motivated student teams.
+I was an AI Developer at [Project MANAS](https://www.projectmanas.in/) working on their self-driving car and I learnt about research and began my research journey at [Research Society Manipal](http://www.researchsocietymit.com/).
 <br>

-Prior to this I have worked as a research assistant at the Aritificial Intelligence and Robotics Lab, Indian Institute of Science, Bangalore, India in the field of Continual Zero-Shot Learning.
-I have also worked as a AI Developer at Project MANAS working on their self-driving car and later as a AI Researcher at Research Society Manipal where I primarily worked in developing AI solutions in low resource scenarios.
+My research interests are in the field of Computer Vision, NLP, Semi/Self-supervised Learning, Zero-Shot Learning, Domain Adaptation, and Continual Learning.
+Solving deep learning problems using a limited (ideally zero) amount of supervision is what piques my interest.
 <br>

 During my free time I try to stream research paper explanations on my [YouTube channel](https://youtube.com/c/SahilKhose).